heavy-resume/heavy-stack/README.md

 # The Heavy Stack
 The Heavy Stack is the stack used by Heavy Resume.
 This is a point in time fork of the tech stack and syncing between Heavy Resume and this fork will be done periodically.
+This is intended to be treated like a starting template.

 ## Features
 - Pre-made dev container, docker files